How Boys and Girls Differ in the Way They Learn

 Beginning at birth, boys tend to be visually alert and take a whole body stance to learning.
 As visual learners, boys tend to excel in visual subjects, such as spelling and math.
 Spelling requires accurate visual recall of the patterns of words, and success in math hinges on the ability to mentally visualize and manipulate quantities.
 As adults, males tend to favour visually precise fields, or favour fields where they can be physically active.
 However, female airline pilots, accountants and landscape designers prove exceptions to this rule.

 Learning and Teaching Strategies

-Left to their own devices, children, over time, tend to settle into a preferred way of learning to the point of screening out less favored types of information.
-Whenever a child gets set in a particular way of learning and begins to screen out auditory, visual or tactile information, he or she is at risk of being labeled learning disabled.
+Left to their own devices, children, over time, tend to settle into a preferred way of learning to the point of screening out less favoured types of information.
+Whenever a child gets set in a particular way of learning and begins to screen out auditory, visual or tactile information, he or she is at risk of being labelled learning disabled.

 Children do not "outgrow" their preferences for learning in a particular way.
 In fact, without help, as they progress through the grades, they tend to become more set in their learning style ways.
 Children can, however, become more flexible in their approach to learning when adults encourage them as early as possible to welcome auditory, visual and tactile information.

 Dr. Lauren Bradway is the author of How to Maximize Your Child's Learning Ability (Square One Publishers, 2003).

 © 2001-2013 LeapFrog Enterprises, Inc. All rights reserved.